 - o Organizes public relations events - Publicizes fundraising events and activities - Takes pictures at events - Responsible for OT bulletin board in the Dumke Health Professions Education Building. - The 2nd year rep organizes clothing sales.
 Any funds raised from the sale of clothing will go to the 2nd year class. - Assembly of Student Delegates representative - A 2nd year student will serve as ASD representative for the academic year.
-A 1st year OT student will serve as the junior representative.

-- Serve as the UOTA student representative in the role of liaison between the national, state, and student occupational therapy student associations - Relay important information that is vital to the students and their goal of promoting occupational therapy - Organizes brown bags - Will instruct the first year student on the duties and responsibilities of the ASD representative at the local, state and national level - Have the opportunity to represent the student body at the national conference. - Student Advisory Committee (SAC) - o Identifies potential service projects - Seeks funding from Student Senate for opening social, for the ASD representative to attend the annual AOTA conference, for the pinning ceremony, etc. - Assists the Treasurer/Secretary in obtaining funding from the Student Assembly. - Participate in the Department's RPT process - Student/faculty liaison - o Collaborates with other departments in the College of Health - One first year student member of SAC will be elected to represent occupational therapy in the Health Sciences Multicultural Student Association (HSMSA).
-This delegate will join the second year SAC-HSMSA in representing the OT department. - This group plans one event per month during the fall and spring semesters. - Each member of HSMSA is expected to plan a minimum of one to two events during the school year and assist/attend other events if available. - The additional SAC members may assist the HSMSA delegate, but the delegate is responsible for being the primary representative by attending meetings and representing OT, and passing along pertinent information about HSMSA and events to the OT students and staff.
+A 1st year OT student will serve as the junior representative. - Serve as the UOTA student representative in the role of liaison between the national, state, and student occupational therapy student associations - Relay important information that is vital to the students and their goal of promoting occupational therapy - Organizes brown bags - Will instruct the first year student on the duties and responsibilities of the ASD representative at the local, state and national level - Have the opportunity to represent the student body at the national conference. - Student Advisory Committee (SAC) - Identifies potential service projects - Seeks funding from Student Senate for opening social, for the ASD representative to attend the annual AOTA conference, for the pinning ceremony, etc. - Assists the Treasurer/Secretary in obtaining funding from the Student Assembly. - o Participate in the Department's RPT process - Student/faculty liaison - o Collaborates with other departments in the College of Health - One of the SAC representatives will serve as the UofU student representative to the UOTA.
+In the first year the student will be a representative-elect"; in the 2nd year the student will be the official student rep; in the 3rd year the student will be a representative-ex officio.